Special Education BSEd(General Curriculum)/Special Education MEd(General Curriculum)(non-thesis)

 Admission to Program

-To enter the BSED in Special Education General Curriculum program, students must meet the following minimum criteria:
+To enter the B.S.Ed. in Special Education (General Curriculum) program, students must meet the following minimum criteria:

-3.)
-Completion of Core Areas I-VI, a grade of C or better in EDUC 2110, EDUC 2120, and EDUC (EPSY) 2130, and minimum 2.8 GPA
+-Grade of C or better in EDIT 5100E, EDUC 2120, EDUC (EPSY) 2130, and EDSE 2000**

 Curriculum